-The gap between our awareness of that threat and the inadequacy of our current response has become clear.
 This report is a contribution to bridging that gap.
 New thinking and practical action is urgently needed if the UK Government is to meet its legally-binding commitments to combat the catastrophic effects of climate change.

 Taking a different approach to the way land is managed is as important as high-tech solutions to address climate breakdown.
 The UK has an opportunity to become a world leader in natural climate solutions.
 This report outlines how we can support land use change to reduce carbon emissions and remove carbon from the atmosphere as well as stop the ongoing loss of the UK's biodiversity.
-In doing so we could also meet the Prime Minister's pledge to protect 30% of the UK's land and sea for nature's recovery by 2030.

 Those who manage our land play a pivotal role and should be supported to come together to deliver major carbon reductions.
-We offer a costed proposal for how current agricultural subsidies can be replaced with additional dedicated funds raised using a polluter-pays levy.
+We offer a costed proposal for how existing EU agricultural subsidies can be replaced with additional dedicated funds raised using a polluter-pays levy.
 This would mean diversifying land uses in response to the climate emergency in a way that also sustains a vibrant, resilient future for rural communities.
 This future should be tailored to each context and guided by local leadership, using credible and non-bureaucratic ways to measure the outcomes for communities and the environment.

-Our proposals build on existing indications of a change of approach - for example the increasingly accepted 'public money for public goods' principle for recognising good stewardship of the land and sea, and the National Farmers' Union (NFU) commitment to reach net zero emissions by 2040.
+Our proposals build on existing indications of a change of approach - for example the increasingly accepted 'public money for public good' principle for recognising good stewardship of the land and sea, and the National Farmers' Union (NFU) commitment to reach net zero emissions by 2040.
 We show that they can be achieved without the significant loss of high quality, productive farmland.

 Meanwhile we are learning at amazing speed about the role that living systems play in our shared prosperity, and how nature can bounce back, if we let it.

-Rewilding cannot solve the climate crisis on its own but it could play a pivotal role.
+Rewilding cannot solve climate change on its own but it could play a pivotal role.
 What we are calling for is more public debate around how our countryside is managed into the future and how we balance sustainable farming with ensuring local people can make a viable living.

+Rebecca Wrigley,

-Rebecca Wrigley, Chief Executive, Rewilding Britain
+Chief Executive, Rewilding Britain

+Alastair Driver,

-Alastair Driver, Director, Rewilding Britain
+Director, Rewilding Britain